MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/review-macros.md

 **View macro run history**

-Consider the following agent script step that fails to execute:
+Consider the following agent script step that fails.
     :::image type="content" source="../media/agent-script-failure.png" alt-text="Agent script failing.":::
 To view the run history for the macro that failed, follow these steps: